explainers-by-googlers/promisify-scroll/README.md

 - Alternatives to returning `Promise` objects.
 - Details of smooth-scroll animations.
-- Chaining of nested scrollers for `Element.scrollIntoView`.
+- Chaining of nested scrollers for `element.scrollIntoView`.

 ## Use cases